Pack a quick and easy picnic with these healthy picnic foods! Spend less time in the kitchen and more time enjoying the outdoors!

 - Easy Homemade Chicken Salad

-- Muffins (Carrot raisin muffins— pictured above, chocolate zucchini muffins, nutty blueberry muffins, and raisin date walnut muffins are some of our picnic favorites)
+- Muffins (Carrot raisin muffins— pictured above, chocolate zucchini muffins, nutty blueberry muffins, banana nut, and raisin date walnut muffins are some of our picnic favorites)

 - Homemade Banana Bread (so great to make the morning of, then eat with peanut butter on your picnic!)